sineadfarrell/Nasoto-Bot/README.md

 ![Image description](ConversationFlow.png)

-The implementation of each topicin the tree can be found in the Dialogs folder.
+The implementation of each topic in the tree can be found in the Dialogs folder.

 ## Run Nasoto: